Finding Safety (Proverbs 18:10)

 The name of the LORD is a strong tower; the righteous man runs into it and is safe. —Proverbs 18:10

 This is the world that we live in.
 It’s a broken and unpredictable world.
 It’s a dangerous world where accidents come without warning and few things actually work out the way that we planned.
-And the question that we find ourselves facing is “How can we find peace of mind in a world so full of uncertainty?”
-“Where are we supposed to go to find safety and security in world so rife with danger?”
+The questions that we find ourselves asking is, “How can we find peace of mind in a world so full of uncertainty?”
+“Where are we supposed to go to find safety and security in a world so rife with danger?”

-In Proverbs 18:10-11 the author actually lays out two different options for us.
+In Proverbs 18:10-11, the author lays out two different options for us.
 Some people seek security in money.
 In verse 11 he writes, “A rich man’s wealth is his strong city, and like a high wall in his imagination.”

-Many people in our culture believe that money will give them the security and peace of mind that they crave.
-They have made wealth the high wall that they hope will be able to keep them safe in the midst of the dangers and unpredictability of life.
+Many people in our culture believe that money will give them the security and peace of mind they crave.
+They have made wealth the high wall they hope will keep them safe in the midst of the dangers and unpredictability of life.

-Unfortunately, they are wrong.
-You see, as unpredictable as life may be, there is one thing that is certain.
-And as helpful as money may be, it is powerless to protect us from that one thing.
+Unfortunately, they're wrong.
+As unpredictable as life may be, there is one thing that is certain.
+And as helpful as money can be, it is powerless to protect us from that one thing.

 The psalmist makes this clear in Psalm 49:7-9 when he writes, “Truly no man can ransom another or give to God the price of his life, for the ransom of their life is costly and can never suffice, that he should live on forever and never see the pit.”

-You see, as costly as the ransom of a life might be, there was one who was willing to pay it.
-Peter tells us about this one in 1 Peter 1:18-19 when he writes, “Knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot.”
+You see, as costly as the ransom for a life might be, there was one who was willing to pay it.
+Peter tells us about this One in 1 Peter 1:18-19, when he writes, “Knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot.”

-The blood of Jesus has done what no amount of silver or gold could ever do and now Paul boldly declares, “Everyone who calls on the name of the Lord will be saved” (Rom.
+The blood of Jesus has done what no amount of silver or gold could ever do.
+Paul boldly declares, “Everyone who calls on the name of the Lord will be saved” (Rom.
 10:13).
-So, don’t put your hope in the uncertainty of riches, instead know for certain that “The name of the LORD is a strong tower, the righteous man runs into it and is safe.”
+Don’t put your hope in the uncertainty of riches, instead know for certain that “The name of the LORD is a strong tower, the righteous man runs into it and is safe.”

-When things go wrong in your life, where is it that you find yourself looking for safety and security?
+When things go wrong in life, where do you find yourself looking for safety and security?

-How do these things prove weak and incapable of protecting you from your greatest enemies like sin and death and hell?
+How do these things prove weak and incapable of protecting you from your greatest enemies like sin, death, and hell?